Earthhood-Link/Earthlink/readme.md

 - **Large Language Models (LLMs)** for contextual understanding and natural language reasoning
 - **Custom-trained models** for domain-specific anomaly detection

-This results in an **instant pre-review report** that highlights inconsistencies, methodological deviations, calculation errors, data quality issues, and missing evidence — complete with severity ratings and actionable recommendations.
+This will result in an **instant pre-review report** that highlights inconsistencies, methodological deviations, calculation errors, data quality issues, and missing evidence complete with severity ratings and actionable recommendations.

 Reviewers no longer waste time on repetitive calculations or basic error hunting.
 Instead, they receive clean, pre-vetted submissions and can focus their expertise on high-value judgment, risk assessment, and strategic insights.
 The outcome is dramatically reduced cycle times, significantly higher throughput, and consistently superior audit quality.

 ### 4. Enterprise-Grade Security & Data Protection
 At Earthood, we treat client and project data with the utmost seriousness.
 Earthlink is built on a **zero-trust security model** with end-to-end encryption for data at rest and in transit.

 We implement strict tenant isolation, column-level encryption, comprehensive audit logging, and continuous security monitoring.
-All systems are designed to exceed the stringent requirements of VVB accreditation bodies while aligning with global standards such as ISO 27001 and SOC 2.
+All systems are designed to exceed the stringent requirements of VVB accreditation bodies while aligning with global standards.

 Our clients can rest assured that their sensitive project information remains fully protected, confidential, and compliant at every step.